Structure exploiting methods for fast uncertainty quantification in multiphase flow through heterogeneous media: Modeling under uncertainty

 We set the proportionality constant in the above relation so that $K(\bar\phii)= \bar K$, where $\bar\phii$ and $\bar K$ are the nominal porosity and permeability values listed in Table~\ref{tab:nomvals}~(left).
 The values of $\alpha_\text{beta}$ and $\beta_\text{beta}$ in~\eqref{equ:por} are set such that the mode of the porosity distribution (at each $x \in \Omega$) is the nominal porosity of $\bar\phii = 0.15$.
 Specifically, we chose $\alpha_\text{beta} = 20$ and found $\beta_\text{beta}$ from the formula for the mode of a Beta distribution: $(\alpha_\text{beta} - 1)/(\alpha_\text{beta} +\beta_\text{beta} - 2) = \bar\phii$.
 We depict the distributions for pointwise porosity and permeability values along with the porosity permeability relation in Figure~\ref{fig:por_dist}~(top).
 We note that the present setup provides a physically meaningful range of values for porosity and permeability, for the application problem under study.

 To facilitate uncertainty quantification, we consider a truncated KLE of the Gaussian random field $Z(x, \omega)$ used in definition of $\phii(x, \omega)$ in~\eqref{equ:por}.
 That is, we consider

 where $(\lambda_i, e_i)$, $i = 1, \ldots, \Np$ are the eigenpairs of the covariance operator of $Z(x, \omega)$; see e.g.,~\cite{AlexanderianReeseSmithEtAl18,BetzPapaioannouStraub14,Maitre10} for details about the use of KL expansions for representing random fields in mathematical models.
 For the present problem, we let $\Np = 100$, which enables capturing over $96$ percent of the average variance of the process.
-Notice that with the present setup, the uncertainty in the porosity field is fully captured by the vector $\vec \xi = [ ]^\top$, where $\xi_i$'s are the KLE coefficients in~\eqref{equ:input_KLE}.
+Notice that with the present setup, the uncertainty in the porosity field is fully captured by the vector $\vec \xi = [ ]^\top$, where $\xi_i$'s are the KLE coefficients in~\eqref{equ:input_KLE}, which are independent standard normal random variables.
 As an illustration, we show a few realizations of the random porosity field in Figure~\ref{fig:por_dist}~(bottom).